PelmeenidHapukoorega/Solutions-Architect/README.md

 Then I started using Claude for teaching me the scenarios I used from practice exams and told it to teach me the concepts of it.
 I then told it to provide me with labs from those scenarios and mix them up in order to avoid memorization, and honestly I gotta say that taught me a lot.
-Using Claude for labs genuinely helped me the most as to actually understand how each piece fit together, but still read up on the best practices anyway and tried to things my way.
+Using Claude for labs genuinely helped me the most as to actually understand how each piece fit together, but still read up on the best practices anyway and tried to do things my way.

-For cmdlets and such I never outright copy pasted anything, wrote out everything myself as to not to cheese and at first understand what I'm typing, doing and achieving.
+For cmdlets and such I never outright copy pasted anything, wrote out everything myself as to not to cheese and at first understand what I was typing, doing and achieving.
 Once I felt more comfortable with that it started to come off as muscle memory and I then moved on to IaC.

 Practice exam progression: